isKellermann/sudoku-solver/README.md

-An iterative backtracking Sudoku solver written in Python with a vizualization using termcolor.
+An iterative backtracking Sudoku solver written in Python with vizualization using termcolor.